modiimedia/arri/README.md

 ## Client Generators

 Below are the language client generators that are planned to have first party support.
 This chart tracks the current progress on implementations for these clients.
+For those interested in creating their own generators, see [this guide](/docs/creating-a-custom-generator.md).

 | Language                                            | HTTP | SSE |
 | --------------------------------------------------- | ---- | --- |